sundgenomics/sundgenomics.github.io/refgenie.md

 **GRCh38_dm6** - hybrid genome between GRCh38_ensembl and dm6_ensembl.
 This can be used for alignments when you have used spike-in from the fly.
 This reference contains only fasta and bowtie2 index.

 **GRCh38_refgenie** (same as GRCh38) - the reference genome pulled from refgenie.
 Genomics Platform does not use this reference but it is available for users.
-Please note that if you run nf-core pipelines and use GRCh38 as reference genome, it will use GRCh38 from [AWS_iGenomes](https://ewels.github.io/AWS-iGenomes/) reference genome instead of refgenie reference genome.
+Please note that if you run nf-core pipelines and use GRCh38 as reference genome, it will use GRCh38 from [AWS_iGenomes](https://ewels.github.io/AWS-iGenomes/) reference genome instead of refgenie local list.

 ## Reference genome options for mouse (mm)